57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 #### Transfer SOL

 Transferring SOL is one of the most common operations in Solana.
-Each transfer consumes a certain amount of CUs.
-You might wonder how many CUs are required for a single transfer.
+Each transfer consumes a certain number of CUs.
+How many CUs are required for a single transfer?
 To find out, we can conduct a simple experiment on Solana's Devnet by performing a SOL transfer and then checking the transaction's CU consumption in the [Solana Explorer](https://explorer.solana.com/).
 The result is as follows:

 ![solana transfer sol cu](solana-transfer-sol-cu.png)

 From the transaction details in the Explorer, we can see that the transfer consumed **150** CUs.
 This value is not fixed but generally does not vary significantly.
-The amount of CU consumed is unrelated to the transfer amount but is determined by the number and complexity of the instructions in the transaction.
+The number of CUs consumed is unrelated to the transfer amount but is determined by the number and complexity of the instructions in the transaction.

 #### Create Account

 Creating an account is another common operation in Solana.
-Each account creation consumes a certain amount of CUs.
+Each account creation consumes a certain number of CUs.
 We can analyze CU consumption by running an account creation example.

 You can find a [sample program for account creation](https://github.com/solana-developers/program-examples/blob/main/basics/create-account/anchor/programs/create-system-account/src/lib.rs#L20C1-L33C12) in the `basic/create-account` directory in the `program-examples` repository.
 By adding CU logging statements to the code, we can verify CU consumption during execution.
 Below is the log output after running the program: